vhscom/after-dark/README.md

 See the Hugo docs for additional [configuration options](http://gohugo.io/overview/configuration/#configure-blackfriday-rendering).

-### Content Reuse
+### Snippets

-Keep your content <abbr title="Don't Repeat Yourself">DRY</abbr> and improve thematic consistency across your site.
-After Dark provides a number [Shortcodes](https://gohugo.io/extras/shortcodes) and composable components to help you keep your content and layouts easy to maintain.
+Snippets are reusable bits of code you can sprinkle across your site to reduce repetition and improve consistency.
+After Dark provides a number of snippets in the form of [hackcss components](https://hackcss.egoist.moe/) and [Hugo Shortcodes](https://gohugo.io/extras/shortcodes) to help make your site easier to maintain.

-Take for example After Dark's `blockquote` shortcode:
+Take for example the After Dark `blockquote` shortcode:

 ```html
 <blockquote {{ with .Get "class" }}class="{{ . }}"{{ end }} {{ with .Get "citelink" }}cite="{{ . }}"{{ end }}>